 Our design approach is rooted in collaborative, interactive decision making and encourages design input from our clients and all staff members.
 This collaboration results in projects that exceed their original goals in terms of design, programmatic response, and sustainable solutions.
-Our design philosophy is rooted in our seven Core Firm Values.
+Our design philosophy is rooted in our core firm values.